Express Adapter Configuration

 onlyPaths: [/^\/api/],

-// Optional: An asynchronous function to determine if a user is authenticated to access the Lens dashboard.
+// Optional: An asynchronous function to determine if current request is authenticated.

 const jwtToken = req.headers["authorization"]?.split(" ")[1];